rsrini7/Smart-Support-Buddy/README.md

    ```
    - This script will create a `.venv` using `uv`, and install dependencies from `pyproject.toml` via `uv sync`.
    - You do NOT need to manage `requirements.txt` anymore.
 All dependencies are managed in `pyproject.toml`.
+   - To add or update dependencies, edit `pyproject.toml` and run `uv sync`.
 3. Install frontend dependencies:
    ```bash
    cd frontend